ThingLabsIo/ThingLabsIo.github.io/pages/workshops/win10_fullday/05-sending-d2c-messages.md

 }
 {% endhighlight %}

-In this example you are using the _Map()_ method to map the value from the ADC, which is a range 0 - 1023 (or 0-4096 for the 12-bit MCP3208), to a range of 0 - 300, which is used to define the width of the darkness indicator bar in the UI (max width is 300).
+In this example you are using the _Map()_ method to map the value from the ADC, which is a 10-bit range (0 - 1023), to a range of 0 - 300, which is used to define the width of the darkness indicator bar in the UI (max width is 300).

-Next, return to the _SensorTimer\_Tick_ method and use the Visual Studio Lightbulb feature to add an event handler for __LightLed()__.
+Next, return to the _SensorTimer\_Tick_ method and use the Visual Studio light bulb feature to add an event handler for __LightLed()__.

 {% highlight csharp %}
 private void LightLed()
 {
     SolidColorBrush fillColor = grayFill;

-    // Turn on LED if potentiometer is rotated more than halfway switch (ADC_DEVICE)
-    {
-        case AdcDevice.MCP3208:
-            adcResolution = 4096;
-            break;
-        case AdcDevice.MCP3008:
-            adcResolution = 1024;
-            break;
-        case AdcDevice.MCP3002:
-            adcResolution = 1024;
-            break;
-    }

     if (adcValue > adcResolution * 0.66)
     {